dpnpinto/PintoGPi/README.md

 - Unmount SD drives and reboot
    - umount /mnt/PintoGPi/boot
    - umount /mnt/PintoGPi
-- Remove sd from your system and put it in RarpberryPi
+- Remove SD Card from your system and put it in RarpberryPi

 ## Steps to get it done, booting with the Raspberry Pi
 ...
 Will continue